robmisasi/eslint-plugin-headers/docs/rules/header-presence.md

 header comment.

 **path**: Required when `source: "file"`.
-Path to a file containing content to enforce in a header comments.
+Path to a file containing content to enforce in a header comment.

 **preservePragmas**: boolean, preserves pragma expressions in leading comments when updating header.
 Defaults to `true`.
 No effect when `style: "line"`.